-Your spa has filter cartridge/s that help to skim the water and remove excess debris.
-These are a vital part of keeping your water clear and work within a 'filter-cycle', an automatic process in which your spa controller runs the circulation pump at dedicated periods during the day.
+Your swim spa has filter cartridge/s that help to skim the water and remove excess debris.
+These are a vital part of keeping your water clear and work within a 'filter-cycle', an automatic process in which your swim spa controller runs the circulation pump at dedicated periods during the day.
 During this time, any automatic systems (ozone / U.V) help to disinfect the water, lowering the amount of additional sanitiser you need to manually add.

-Ensuring your filter cartridges are clean is an important factor for a healthy spa.
+Ensuring your filter cartridges are clean is an important factor for a healthy swim spa.
 Clogged filters will result in a range of water chemistry issues, not to mention the extra load placed on the pumps and components which can void the warranty.

 Check your filters a minimum of once per week and wash thoroughly with a hose.
-Once a month you should wash the filters in a filter cleaning solution (you can find more on this in your spa manual).
+Once a month you should wash the filters in a filter cleaning solution (you can find more on this in your swim spa manual).
+Replace filters every 6 months.